This is the most practical, highly actionable guide to invest in the best REITs in Malaysia.

 The good thing about REIT investing in Malaysia is that it has brought a good amount of profits for its investors since the economic crisis in 2008-2009 caused by US subprime mortgage crisis.

-Since then, REIT sector had effortlessly and consistently brought from an average of 6%-8% annual net dividend yield to double-digits yield (circa 12% to 15%) especially for investors who had the guts to go all in when the REIT prices bottomed back in 2008-2009.
+Since then, not unlike ASB, REIT sector had effortlessly and consistently brought from an average of 6%-8% annual net dividend yield to double-digits yield (circa 12% to 15%) especially for investors who had the guts to go all in when the REIT prices bottomed back in 2008-2009.

 Some of the more well-off REITs in Malaysia are the AXIS-REIT which focuses on renting-out warehouse and office buildings, the KPJ Healthcare REIT which caters to hospitals, and the YTL-REIT which owns properties for hotels & resorts.